SymfonyCasts/symfony-ux/sfcasts/stimulus/state.md

 All good!

 Next: there's one big feature of Stimulus that we haven't talked about and it's actually brand *new* to Stimulus!
-It's the value's API.
+It's the values API.